13 Mouthwatering Diwali Sweet Dishes For A Yummy Tummy

 Decorative Kaju Katli

-In order to make Kaju Katli for Diwali in a decorative way, simply follow the instructions to make Kaju katli and arrange it in a flower flormat like shown above.
-You and kids will love it.
+To make Kaju Katli for Diwali decoratively, simply follow the instructions to make Kaju katli and arrange it in a flower format like shown above.
+You and the kids will love it.

 Here are these simple steps.